 An example of the required price and service transparency can be found below.
-The example does not go beyond the mandatory rules for this type of work.
-However, we encourage you to do so where appropriate, and this guidance includes additional best practice on transparency to help you to do so.
+The example does not go beyond the mandatory rules.
+However, we encourage you to do so where appropriate, and this guidance includes additional best practice on transparency to help you to do that.

-Orchard Chambers Public Access - Inheritance Act Advice
+Public Access - Inheritance Act Advice

-The Inheritance Act 1975 protects spouses (including former spouses), cohabitants, children and other dependants when a person dies without leaving sufficient money for the dependent's continued wellbeing.
+The Inheritance Act 1975 protects spouses (including former spouses), cohabitants, children and other dependants when a person dies without leaving sufficient money for their continued wellbeing.
 Our barristers can provide you with written advice on whether you can make a claim under the Act.
 Our barristers can also provide you with written advice when a person dies and you are a beneficiary of the estate, but someone else makes a claim under the Act.